 Effective engagement amongst remote attendees requires many-to-many channels.
 If I am a local attendee, I can wander up to a group of people in conversation and listen and engage with anyone present.
 I can be aware of multiple simultaneous connections and can initiate and switch conversations with ease.
 But a remote attendee is restricted to (usually) one or (at best) a few streaming feeds produced at the event site.
 These feeds are not under remote attendee control.
 I’m not aware of any hybrid events that provide individual, real-time, two-way AV connectivity to more than a modest number of remote attendees, since the number of streams required increases as the square of the number of participants.

-We have a hard time providing a few simultaneous streaming channels now, let alone the hundreds or thousands that would be needed to effectively match the experience of live attendance at an event.
-Including a chat room for remote attendees, as Cisco currently does, is a pale substitute for the rich real-time interaction that routinely occurs face-to-face.
+We have a hard time providing a few simultaneous streaming channels now, let alone the hundreds or thousands needed to effectively match the experience of live attendance at an event.
+Including a chat room for remote attendees is a pale substitute for the rich real-time interaction that routinely occurs face-to-face.

-Currently, the best hybrid events do a decent job providing text-based back channels for remote attendees to comment and ask questions, and remote emcee ambassadors can help to bring these attendees into the room and offer them some compensatory content, e.g. presenter interviews, that the local audience doesn’t necessarily get.
-But without individual, real-time, two-way AV channels for remote attendees, their experience will always be significantly inferior to that of local participants, and I don’t see this state of affairs changing soon.
+Currently, the best hybrid events do a decent job providing text-based back channels for remote attendees to comment and ask questions.
+Remote emcee ambassadors can help to bring these attendees into the room and offer them some compensatory content, e.g. presenter interviews, that the local audience doesn’t necessarily get.
+But without individual, real-time, two-way AV channels for remote attendees, their experience will always be significantly inferior to that of local participants.
+I don’t see this state of affairs changing soon.

 OK, maybe one day soon we’ll all have rock-solid 10MB+/sec connections to the internet, with OC-768 lines feeding our local ISP.
 All at a cost that’s too cheap to meter.
 (Don’t hold your breath.)
 Even if this glorious day arrives, however, remote attendees will still face another fundamental problem.